 Good mental health has a positive impact on an individual’s physical and spiritual health, yet many people feel stigmatized if they need to seek treatment for their mental health.
-At RCA, we’ll treat you with dignity and respect, and help restore you to a happier, more meaningful life,” says RCA’s Director of Family Services Trish Caldwell.
+At RCA, we’ll treat you with dignity and respect, and help restore you to a happier, more meaningful life,” says RCA’s Vice President of Family Services Trish Caldwell.

 The goal of therapy is to help you navigate through life in a more productive, fulfilling way.
 With the guidance of our mental health clinicians, we’ll create skills and strategies to combat your mental health disorder, minimizing its effects on your day-to-day life.
 You’ll participate in one-on-one counseling, where each session will be tailored to your needs.
 For example, if you’re feeling depressed, you likely aren’t getting the most out of relationships with the people in your life who matter the most – no matter how much you want those relationships to be fluid and valued.
 This robs your interactions of enjoyment and can spill into everyday life.
 Going to therapy can help you turn that around.
 You’ll find our Devon facility is a safe place to talk with therapists who will give you the tools you need to manage your symptoms and get a refreshed look at life.

 Essential Mental Health Outpatient Treatment From the Comfort of Your Home via Telehealth